| Having read about unvented hot

 unvented cylinder look very similar.
 They are typically cylindrical in shape

 and the are both full of hot water.
-The difference is how they produce mains
+The difference is how they produce

 pressure hot water.

-We have covered the unvented cylinder in
+Having covered the unvented cylinder in

 At the outset it must be said that one of